arkumu/arkumu.github.io/dokumentation/benutzbarkeit/index.md

 **English:**

 For the Grails version of the arkumu.nrw Ingest Portal, tooltips were developed in a joint effort to help both new and experienced users get a better understanding of the fields in the data model.
-You can find them [here](/documentation/usability/ingest-portal-tooltips).
+They can be found [here](/documentation/usability/ingest-portal-tooltips).